 To achieve our goals of creating the most extraordinary vacation and entertainment experiences, Grupo Vidanta controls every aspect of its developments, including creating and operating its own internal construction group.

-To date, the company has built seven luxury resort hotel brands and seven mega-resort-style vacation destinations in Mexico.
+To date, the company has built a variety of luxury resort hotel brands and a number of mega-resort-style vacation destinations in Mexico.
 The construction group has also developed over 2,000 vacation homes and the first privately built international airport in Mexico.
 The group is continually recognized for the amazing quantity of properties that it develops in a given year.

 In addition to hotels, the group also builds all of the restaurants, bars, entertainment centers, spas, pools, walkways, lakes, roads and other infrastructure at its resorts.
 Its hotel brands include Grand Luxxe, The Grand Bliss, The Grand Mayan, The Bliss, Mayan Palace, Ocean Breeze, and Sea Garden.
 Its real estate brands include Mayan Island, Mayan Lakes, Central Park, La Jolla de Cortes and La Jolla de Los Cabos.